Speak / Lesson 48

 Matt: We’re so glad to have you with us!

-Leyla: If you are on our mailing list, you know that my mother worked for Southwest Airlines, and before that Iran Air in IRan, and so airplanes are a particularly favorite topic of mine.
+Leyla: If you are on our mailing list, you know that my mother worked for Southwest Airlines, and, before that, Iran Air in Iran, and so airplanes are a particular favorite topic of mine.

-Leyla: But enough of that for now, Matt, are you ready to being the lesson?
+Leyla: Enough of that for now, Matt, are you ready to being the lesson?

 Matt: Ready!